Guides for Citing Sources

 For help choosing a citation manager, contact us!

-- Self-guided instruction in the form of tutorials, FAQ, and help are available through Zotero and Mann Library's asynchronous workshop
+- Self-guided instruction in the form of tutorials, FAQs, and help are available through Zotero.

-- In addition, the Cornell library has several Zotero guides: Getting Started with Zotero and Zotero Advanced Frequently Asked Questions.
+- In addition, our Library has several Zotero guides: Getting Started with Zotero and Zotero Advanced Frequently Asked Questions.

 - Mendeley is a free, web-based tool from Elsevier for managing references, creating bibliographies, and pdf organizer.

-- Self-guided instruction in the form of tutorials, FAQs, & videos are available through Mendeley help guides and Mann Library's asynchronous workshop
+- Self-guided instruction in the form of tutorials, FAQs, & videos are available through Mendeley help guides.

 - For individual help with Mendeley from a Cornell librarian, please contact us.